foxnewsnetwork/tracago/README.md

 >favicon.ico must be generated
 >get some real bank accounts
 >model and controller to create escrows from archived escrows
+>write a real unicorn proc and conf file for actual production

+Wednesday Jan 29

+Tuesday Jan 28
+1. Talked to William Lawton

 Monday Jan 27
 1. Home page real pictures (except for banks)